-- H1 Residents, service users, business ratepayers, employees' and their representatives, and other stakeholders will be consulted on the annual budget and the presentation of financial information. - H2 An equality impact assessment will be conducted both for individual service policy and organisational structure changes and for the totality of the budget, prior to submission of the budget to full Council for approval.
+- H1 Residents, service users, business ratepayers, employees' and their representatives, and other stakeholders will be consulted on the budget and the presentation of financial information. - H2 An equality impact assessment will be conducted both for individual service policy and organisational structure changes prior to submission of the budget to full Council for approval.